srisharaan/Automate/README.md

 ## Welcome
-tired of sticking to your schedules tired of sitting infront of your computer tired of doind all the chores by yourself
+Tired of sticking to your schedules
+Tired of sitting infront of your computer
+Tired of doind all the chores by yourself

 Here we are to help you
 This script helps you to enter and exit your meetings in microsoft teams